When you arrive

 Trains run from Charing Cross, Waterloo East, Cannon Street and London Bridge.
 Journey time is roughly 10-15 minutes.

 Check Tfl, National Rail or Citymapper to find alternative travel options and to check the cost of your journey.

 London is a fantastic place to be a student.
 It’s a city that's constantly changing and offering up new experiences, and it has a huge mix of people from all walks of life.
 We also have world-famous galleries, museums, theatres, festivals, shops, markets and parks for you to explore - many of them for free.
 Find out more about life in London.

 Hear from our students about their experiences of living in London:

-Generally international students find it easy to transition to life in London, but if you’re struggling then we can offer a whole range of support.
-This includes Peer Assisted Learning (our student led mentor scheme), and our on-site Careers Service and Counselling Service.
+Generally, international students find it easy to transition to life in London, but if you’re struggling then we can offer a whole range of support.
+This includes our on-site Careers Service and Counselling Service.
 Find out more about the support we offer.

 International calls to and from mobile phones can be expensive so you may want to buy a low cost UK mobile phone or SIM card when you arrive in the UK.
 For the cheapest service to your home country check www.ukstudentlife.co.uk.
 International calls are cheaper between the hours of 8pm and 7am, and at weekends.
 You can dial direct to over 180 countries from the UK.
 Simply Dial: 00 + country code + area code.

 There is wifi across campus and internet access in halls.
 There are also Mac and PCs available to use in the Rutherford Building (Library) on campus.
-The library is open 24 hours a day, 7 days a week.
+The library opening times are usually 24 hours a day, seven days a week.

-New Cross Road Post Office (405 New Cross Road) is just a short work from campus and offers international postage services.
+New Cross Road Post Office (500 New Cross Road, SE14 6TL) is just a short work from campus and offers international postage services.
 Postage stamps can be bought at the Students’ Union shop on campus, most local shops and supermarkets.